ChristianJohnston97/GPTTest/README.md

 ## Digital Advertising AI-powered Sales Assistant

+### Disclaimed
-NOTE: THIS IS JUST A DEMO APPLICATION FOR MY OWN LEARNING AND IS INTENDED IN NO WAY TO BE COMERCIALISED.
+THIS IS JUST A DEMO APPLICATION FOR MY OWN LEARNING AND IS INTENDED IN NO WAY TO BE COMERCIALISED.

+### Video
 [streamlit-about-2023-11-18-11-11-14.webm](https://github.com/ChristianJohnston97/GPTTest/assets/25692533/e0b78ac8-ed46-4545-8a26-e9c0a30b58fc)

 ### Background